openstack/security-doc/security-guide/source/compute/checklist.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenStack components communicate with each other using various protocols and
-the communication might involve sensitive / confidential data.
+the communication might involve sensitive or confidential data.
 An attacker may
 try to eavesdrop on the channel in order to get access to sensitive
 information.
-Thus all the components must communicate with each other using a
+All the components must communicate with each other using a
 secured communication protocol.

 **Pass:** If value of parameter ``auth_uri`` under